greim/await.js/README.md

     await({}) // {} is converted to string, but it's legal
               // you'd just have to say promise.keep("[object Object]")!

 There's nothing magical about `promise.run()`.
-It just runs the given function, passing itself to the callback, and also returning itself for chainability.
+It just runs the given function, passing itself to the callback, and returning itself for chainability.

     var refB
     var refA = await().run(function(promise){
       refB = promise
     })